Sea Dance Festival

 Just after its first edition, Sea Dance Festival was officially proclaimed as the 'Best Medium Sized European festival' at the European Festivals Awards, held in Groningen in January 2015.
 Following the recognition at the European Festival Awards, Sea Dance Festival teamed up with London-based media company AEI and its global brands UKF and TheSoundYouNeed for the second edition of the festival.

-In short time, Sea Dance gained international media attention, featuring an article in Forbes magazine that listed Sea Dance Festival, together with EXIT Festival in Top 10 Europe's Summer Festivals.
+In short time, Sea Dance garnered international media attention, featuring an article in Forbes magazine that listed Sea Dance Festival, together with EXIT Festival in Top 10 Europe's Summer Festivals.
 At the national level, Sea Dance festival won Montenegro Wild beauty Award for the event with greatest promotional effect for Montenegro.

 Location

-Buljarica Beach is 2,250 m (7,382 ft) long and is a 30-minute ride along the azure coast from the Old Town in Budva as well as about 1 km (0.62 mi) from Petrovac in the direction of Bar.
-It is a pebble beach combined with soft sand.
+Malinska is a settlement located on the island of Krk, the largest island in Croatia, as well as the most populous island in the Adriatic Sea.

 Key stages

 The key stages of the festival include the Main stage with its 30,000 attendee capacity, No Sleep Stage, Reggae Stage, Silent Dance, Latino Stage, Cinema, and CHILL Zone.
 Dance Paradise Stage was replaced with the No Sleep Stage in 2017.